wmcdonald404/devcontainer-python/README.md

 # devcontainer-python
-Python devcontainer built on Podman and UBI.
+Python devcontainer built on Podman and Fedora.